Notify me

 This part of the journey is easier to see in the visual arts.
 It is abstract art, where the marks made are not used to represent a nameable object at all.
 This began with Vassily Kandinsky in 1910:

 Another example is “music concrete”, which uses recorded sounds which cannot be represented effectively by musical notes (such as the sound of the wind, or a waterfall), to construct a piece of music.
-This move beyond notes, to sounds, is known in general as ambient music.
+This move beyond notes, to sounds, results in what is known as ambient music.
 (My paper on the Beginnings And Implications Of Ambient Music is here).

 Perspectives on the development of this revolution

 Finding ways to do this effectively can make a big difference to the aesthetic quality of the results.
-For example, if you draw a copy of a photo, the results might be OK.
-But if you turn the photo upside-down then copy it, the results are usually much better, because you are more likely to draw what you see rather than being influenced by the symbolic aspects of what you are recognizing as you look.
+For example, if you draw a copy of a photo of a face, the results might be OK.
+But if you turn the same photo upside-down then copy it, the results are usually much better, because you are more likely to draw what you actually see rather than being influenced by the symbolic aspects of what you are recognizing as you look.

 This can also be said to be the difference between design, and the fine art process.
 Design is creating something in your head, then manifesting that into material form.
 The fine art process fundamentally includes comparing your manifestations with objective reality, in an iterative manner (although not everyone agrees with this definition of fine art).
-The implications of this difference are profound, if you understand that what is stored in a mind is symbols.
+The implications of this difference are profound, if you understand that what is stored in a mind is only symbols, i.e. thoughts (not the realities they represent).

-The development of the Western Art Tradition can also be seen as going from living as part of dangerous, challenging natural world, through a thousand years of avoiding and taming nature, people moving into towns, and only then going back into nature and seeing it as beautiful and valuable in its own right rather than just a resource to be exploited without concern.
+The development of the Western Art Tradition can also be seen as going from living as part of dangerous, challenging natural world, through a thousand years of avoiding and taming nature, people moving into towns during the industrial revolution, and only then choosing to go back into nature and seeing it as beautiful and valuable in its own right rather than just a resource to be exploited without concern.

 During the majority of that era, religious perspectives dominated society, with their views dominating the arts, and involved avoiding the natural world where possible, considering the natural world as evil and as there only for heedless use by humans who should have most of their attention on things outside this world, such as symbols of higher realms.